ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Defaults:
 * extra: boolean, check if this question is an extra question or not, defaults to false.
 * type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')(defaults to "Checkbox")
+* choices: array of objects with field 'text', the different choices if the question is a multiple choice one.

 ####Answer object<a name="answerobject"></a>
-The answer object exists out of 8 fields, 5 of which is required and 1 which has a default.
+The answer object exists out of 9 fields, 5 of which is required and 1 which has a default.

 Required:
 * questionid: number, reference to the original questionid (e.g. 5637951a8a48cc983189c500)
 * questiontitle: string, title of the original question (e.g. What is 'Databinding'?)
 * weight: number, maximum score and weight of the original question (e.g. 5)
 * extra: boolean, check if the original question is an extra question or not.
-* type: string with enum, type of original question (currently accepted: 'Checkbox', 'Question', 'Code')
+* type: string with enum, type of original question (currently accepted: 'Checkbox', 'Question', 'Code', 'MultipleChoice')

 Defaults:
 * received: number, how much the user received for this exercise (e.g. 5) (defaults to 0 obviously)